-Participants must commit to making monthly deposits of at least $40 at one of Open Hearth’s banking institution partners for a minimum of six months before they qualify for match money.
+Participants must commit to making monthly deposits of at least $40 at one of Open Hearth’s banking institution partners for a minimum of three months before they qualify for match money.
 Funds must be used within one year of beginning the program and are provided directly to the seller of the house.
 Open Hearth does not assist in the selection or financing of homes.

 - Participant must have earned income

 - Adjusted gross income must be less than 200% of the Federal Poverty Level ($24,280 for a single individual) or the family must qualify for the Earned Income Tax Credit

 - Participant’s total net worth must be under $10,000